-Many common medical conditions can make feet feel numb, including peripheral neuropathy, diabetes, fibromyalgia, multiple sclerosis, and migraine headaches.
-People with diabetes are at risk for losing feeling in their feet if their blood sugar is not properly regulated.2 Certain medications can also make feet numb as a side effect.
+3. People with diabetes are at risk of losing feeling in their feet if their blood sugar is not properly regulated.3

 3. Vitamin B12

 People who are deficient in vitamin B12 may experience numbness in their hands and feet.
-5 Vitamin B12 is essential to a healthy diet and can be found naturally in meat and dairy products.
-Adults need 2.4 micrograms of vitamin B12 daily.
-6 If you’re not getting enough in your diet, try taking an over-the-counter supplement.
+11 Vitamin B12 is essential to a healthy diet and can be found naturally in meat and dairy products.
+Adults need 2.4 micrograms of vitamin B12 daily.12 If you’re not getting enough in your diet, try taking an over-the-counter supplement.
 Most multivitamins also contain Vitamin B12.

 4. Sleeping Position